Woodland Echoes

-Woodland Echoes is the seventh solo album by English singer-songwriter Nick Heyward.
+Woodland Echoes is the ninth solo album by English singer-songwriter Nick Heyward.
 It was released on 4 August 2017 on Gladsome Hawk Records.
 He has described it as accidentally biographical and influenced by "love, nature, togetherness, ‘70s’ pop, America, open spaces and afternoon tea".

 Singles

 The first single is a double A-side with the songs 'Baby Blue Sky' and 'Mountaintop' and was released on 30 June 2017.
 The video for 'Baby Blue Sky' was exclusively premiered by Music-News.com on 18 July 2017.

 The second single, 'Perfect Sunday Sun', was premiered by Billboard on 31 October 2017.
 Heyward describes the song as "my interpretation of indecision, idealism and havering – a kind of trilogy, like Krzysztof Kieślowski's Three Colours film series".
 "It starts off in Richmond, goes to Bedford Falls in It's A Wonderful Life, to San Francisco to Hitchcock".

 'The Stars', described by Mojo magazine as a top 10 single and the best track on the album, was announced as the third single in conjunction with Record Store Day UK on 6 March 2018.
 It will be available on 10" vinyl with an exclusive b-side, 'Everyone & Everything'.